School image

 Columbia International College was established in 1979 and is now currently the biggest and best private boarding school in Canada.
 It has helped thousands of students get accepted into top universities.
 The branch school in Taiwan was established in the summer of 2010, providing a different way for students to apply for universities.
 Students will study the first two years of high school in Taiwan to gain a strong foundation in English, before moving to Canada for the last year of high school and obtaining a Canadian high school diploma.

-Columbia International College Taiwan contact information
+Latest teaching jobs at Columbia International College Taiwan

 Taiwan at a glance